ECG Signal Quality in Intermittent Long-Term Dry Electrode Recordings with Controlled Movement Artifacts

 Description

-Wearable long-term monitoring applications are becoming more and more popular in both consumer and medical markets.
-In wearable ECG monitoring the data quality is dependent on the properties of the electrodes and how they contact the skin.
+Wearable long-term monitoring applications are becoming more and more popular in both the consumer and the medical market.
+In wearable ECG monitoring, the data quality depends on the properties of the electrodes and on how they contact the skin.
 Dry electrodes do not require any action from the user.
-They usually do not irritate the skin and they provide sufficiently high-quality data for ECG monitoring purposes during low user activity.
-We investigated prospective movement artifact resistant dry electrode materials for wearable ECG monitoring.
-The tested materials were 1) porous: conductive polymer, conductive silver fabric, conductive silver fabric with moisture retaining membrane and 2) solid: stainless steel, silver, and platinum.
+They usually do not irritate the skin, and they provide sufficiently high-quality data for ECG monitoring purposes during low-intensity user activity.
+We investigated prospective motion artifact–resistant dry electrode materials for wearable ECG monitoring.
+The tested materials were 1) porous: a conductive polymer, conductive silver fabric; and 2) solid: stainless steel, silver, and platinum.
 ECG was acquired from test subjects in a 10-minute continuous settling test and in a 48-hour intermittent long-term test.
-In the settling test the electrodes were stationary, whereas in the long-term test both stationary and controlled movement artifact tests were included.
-Signal-to-noise ratio (SNR) was used as a figure of merit to quantify the results.
-The SNR increased in all the electrode types during the settling test.
-In the long-term test the SNR was in general elevated further.
+In the settling test, the electrodes were stationary, whereas both stationary and controlled motion artifact tests were included in the long-term test.
+The signal-to-noise ratio (SNR) was used as a figure of merit to quantify the results.
+Skin-electrode interface impedance was measured to quantify its effect on the ECG, as well as to leverage the dry electrode ECG amplifier design.
+The SNR of all electrode types increased during the settling test.
+In the long-term test, the SNR was generally elevated further.
 The introduction of electrode movement reduced the SNR markedly.
-Solid electrodes had higher SNR than the porous electrodes.
-In the stationary testing stainless steel showed the highest SNR followed by platinum, silver, conductive polymer and conductive fabric.
-In the movement testing the platinum and stainless steel changed places and the rest of the order was the same.
-The files include a video showing the instrumentation during movement testing and ECG recording and an Excel-sheet with the calculated signal-to-noise results.
+Solid electrodes had a higher SNR and lower skin-electrode impedance than porous electrodes.
+SNR and impedance are negatively associated with each other.
+In the stationary testing, stainless steel showed the highest SNR, followed by platinum, silver, conductive polymer, and conductive fabric.
+In the movement testing, the order was platinum, stainless steel, silver, conductive polymer, and conductive fabric.
+The files include videos showing the instrumentation during ECG and impedance movement testing and an Excel-sheet with the calculated signal-to-noise results and measured impedance norms.
 Full methods are described in the related research paper of the same name.

 Files